yh1105/MultiAssertionGen/README.md

 # MultiAssertionGen
-This repo contains the source code, datasets, and experiment results in our ICSE submission.
+This repo contains the source code, datasets, and experiment results in our FSE24 submission.